Skip to main content

 Press ⌘N

-This opens the New Session dialogStart new agent dialog showing agent name field, initial prompt, base branch selection, agent dropdown (Codex), and permission settings
+This opens the New Session dialogStart new agent dialog showing agent name field, initial prompt tabs, base branch selection, agent dropdown, model selector, and permission settings

 2